Family Histories

 Dan & Judy Shiels welcome you to our Family History Site!

-Each family is laid out the same with the first Generation labeled G1, second generation G2 and so on.
+Each family is laid out with the first Generation labeled G1, second generation G2 and so on.

 Dan, Judy & Chico